CS2103JAN2017-W15-B1/main/docs/UserGuide.md

 `redo`

 _Example:_
-`redo`
+* `redo`<br>
-Redoes the previous command that mutated the data, e.g. Redone: add send TPS report to Bill by Friday 6pm.
+Redoes your previous command that mutated the data, e.g. Redone - add send TPS report to Bill by Friday 6pm.

 #### 3.1.11 Select a task: `select`
 You can select a task to view more details about it